-National Grid Gas plc has a credit rating of A2/A/A+ provided by Moody's, S&P and Fitch respectively.
+National Grid Gas Holdings plc has a credit rating of A3/A-/A and National Grid Gas plc has a credit rating of A2/A/A+ provided by Moody's, S&P and Fitch respectively.

-In connection with the proposed acquisition of KeySpan by National Grid, the outlook for the ratings of the Group has been moved to 'Creditwatch with negative implications' by S&P. Moody's have placed the ratings of National Grid Gas plc on negative outlook.
-It is a condition of the regulatory ring-fence around National Grid Gas plc that it uses reasonable endeavours to maintain an investment grade credit rating.
+In connection with the proposed acquisition of KeySpan by National Grid, the outlook for the ratings of the Group has been moved to 'Creditwatch with negative implications' by S&P. Moody's have placed the ratings of National Grid Gas Holdings plc and National Grid Gas plc on negative outlook.

+It is a condition of the regulatory ring-fence around National Grid Gas Holdings plc that it uses reasonable endeavours to maintain an investment grade credit rating.
 At these ratings, it should have good access to the capital and money markets for future funding when necessary.